vazaluta/AVCamFilterApplyingFiltersToACaptureStream/README.md

 ```
 [View in Source](x-source-tag://FilterMetalRosy)

 The function, `RosyEffect.metal`, sets the output color of a pixel to its input color, so most of the image content remains the same, resulting in a transparent effect.
-However, the kernel excludes the green component, giving the image a rose-colored appearance:
+However, the kernel excludes the green component, giving the image a rose-tinted appearance:

 ```
 kernel void rosyEffect(texture2d<half, access::read>  inputTexture  [[ texture(0) ]],